opf/openproject/docs/release-notes/13-4-0/README.md

 ### WebAuthn/FIDO/U2F is added as a second factor

 Two-factor authentication (2FA) is a key factor in data security.
-With OpenProjet 13.4, OpenProject offers WebAuthn/FIDO/U2F as a second factor.
+With OpenProjet 13.4, OpenProject offers a new method as a second fector.
+You can now use hardware tokens such as Yubikeys, browser or password manager passkeys that use the WebAuthn/FIDO/U2F standards.

 ### More languages added to the default available set

 Thanks to our great Community we can continuously offer more languages for OpenProject.
 With OpenProject 13.4, users now have over 50 languages at their disposal.
-Previously there were less than 10, which is a considerable step forward.
+Previously there were less than ten, which is a considerable step forward.
 Please note, however, that only a few languages are officially reviewed and updated by OpenProject.
 This currently applies to English, German, French and Spanish.
-For all others, we ask for your patience and [thank all Community contributors](#translation-contributors) from the bottom of our hearts.
+Regarding all other languages, we ask for your patience and [thank all Community contributors](#translation-contributors) from the bottom of our hearts.

 ## Bug fixes and changes